TnTomato/flask_restbuilder/README.rst

 About Database
 --------------

-Flask_SQLAlchemy is equipped.
-You can see in ``extension/mysql.py`` and freely edit any basic options.
+Flask_SQLAlchemy is equipped if you need.
+If you turn on the sqlalchemy support, you can see in ``extension/sa.py`` and can freely edit any basic options.

 Thanks to